 CONSENT TO RECEIPT OF ELECTRONIC DOCUMENTS

-The terms and conditions in this Consent to Receipt of Electronic Documents (“Terms”) apply to the electronic delivery of documents to you relating to your selected account(s) (defined below).
+These terms and conditions (“Terms”) apply to the electronic delivery of documents to you relating to your selected account(s) (defined below).

 In these Terms,